jaredly/django-appsettings/README.rst

 appsettings also supports a few special flags, to make settings management easier.
-Currently *readonly* and *main* are supported. *readonly* makes a settings group, as you can imagine, readonly; they never interact with the database. *main* makes the settings accessible outside of their group.
+Currently *readonly* and *main* are supported. *readonly* makes a settings group, as you can imagine, read-only; they never interact with the database. *main* makes the settings accessible outside of their group.
 See example::